Table of contents

-In the example below, you can see a Kanban board used by an accounting department.
+In this example, you can see a Kanban board used by an accounting department.
 The task division is based on their type – suppliers, clients, and employees.
 This makes the task board easier to navigate and focus on the work that the team is doing.
 It also gives immediate insight into what type of work the team is concentrating on at the moment.

 Depending on your processes, such division could mean anything from 2 to 20 swimlanes.
 To keep the task board readable, you should try to stick to around 10 swimlanes (at most).

 Teams working with clients, often like to take a different approach.
 They divide Kanban board swimlanes by service plan or urgency.
 This is similar to the expedite swimlane concept, but with more options.
 Instead of having a single expedite Kanban swimlane, rows show several urgency levels or service plans.

 In this example, a helpdesk team finds it most useful to divide the task board into urgent, high-priority, moderate-priority, and low-priority tasks.
 This allows them to identify the most important issues and solve them before moving on to other requests.
 You may have noticed that some of the swimlanes in this example are collapsed.
 This is done to minimize distraction and focus on the most important work.

 Another option would be to classify tasks based on the service plans.
 In this case, the Kanban swimlanes show the expected response time for that group of tasks.
 For example – respond in 24 hours, respond in 48 hours, and respond in 5 business days.

 Watch this short video to learn more about the difference between Kanban board and Kanban system

 Like what you see?
 Register for a free Teamhood account and start creating your own swimlanes.